Extension Logo

 The impact of spruce budworm

-Large-scale outbreaks of spruce budworm in the eastern Canadian provinces and northern New England typically occur cyclically every 30 to 40 years.
+Large-scale spruce budworm outbreaks in eastern Canadian provinces and northern New England typically occur every 30 to 40 years.

 In Minnesota, budworm activity has been observed every year since at least 1954, representing an endemic budworm population for over 60 years.
 Budworm outbreaks in Minnesota typically occur in the same area every 25 to 40 years.